pub type Surface = RCHandle<SkSurface>;Expand description

 pub fn from_backend_texture( context: &mut RecordingContext, backend_texture: &BackendTexture, origin: SurfaceOrigin, sample_cnt: impl Into<Option<usize>>, color_type: ColorType, color_space: impl Into<Option<ColorSpace>>, surface_props: Option<&SurfaceProps>, ) -> Option<Self>

-.
+Wraps a GPU-backed texture into Surface.
 Caller must ensure the texture is

-valid for the lifetime of returned Surface
+valid for the lifetime of returned Surface.
+If sample_cnt greater than zero,

-creates an intermediate MSAA Surface
+creates an intermediate MSAA Surface which is used for drawing backend_texture.

-its pixel configuration agrees with color_space
+its pixel configuration agrees with color_space and context; for instance, if

-has an sRGB configuration, then context must support sRGB,
+backend_texture has an sRGB configuration, then context must support sRGB,

-must be present.
-Further, backend_texture
+and color_space must be present.
+Further, backend_texture width and height must

 not exceed context capabilities, and the context must be able to support